 The Center for Service-Learning at Edmonds College provides support for service-learning courses and events at the college and in the community.

-Get involved in your community, and do something fun and exciting!
-Our sponsored projects are a great way to make a difference in your community, meet new people, network with local community partners, build your resume, and have fun.
-We offer 20-25 different projects each quarter (There are limited projects during summer quarter), and more could be added, so check back often.
+We offer different projects each quarter (There are limited projects during summer quarter), and more could be added, so check back often.

-Please review the service learning requirements and required forms below before embarking on a service project.
-We understand many of our students have a service learning requirement as part of their classes.
-Please check with your instructor as to whether or not, you are required to submit these forms for class credit.
+We understand many of our students have a service-learning requirement as part of their classes.
+Please check with your instructor to make sure your chosen service project meets the class requirements and objectives.
 Your instructor may have additional requirements in place.
-If you are beginning a service project that is not listed on our website or assigned by an instructor, please contact firstname.lastname@example.org to make sure your project meets our service learning guidelines.
+If you have a service project idea that is not listed on our website or assigned by an instructor, please contact firstname.lastname@example.org to make sure your project meets our service learning guidelines.

 Before you embark on your service-learning experience, make sure that you have received approval from the Center for Service-Learning or your instructor.
 We don't want you to complete service work that does not meet the guidelines of either Edmonds College Center for Service-Learning or your instructors and then not get credit for your service.